ElvannAbendroth/react-app-test/README.md

 "homepage": "https://{gitusername}.github.io"
 ```

-## Deploy Project

-In order to deploy this project, use `npm run deploy`

-That will cause the predeploy and deploy commands to run.

-Go in the reposotory settings, navigate to the Pages tab and choose `deploy from a branch` as the source, and ph-pages/(root) as the build branch.

 ## You're Done!

-Your react app with now be available a the link mentionned in `package.json` .
+Your react app with now be available a the link mentionned in the homepage property of your `package.json` file ( `https://{gitusername}.github.io/{project-name}`) .
 For this project, the link is: https://elvannabendroth.github.io/react-page-template/

 Enjoy!